-As of 2019, the City's population was 93% White, three percent Asian, and one percent is Black.
-King County is slightly more diverse, where 64% of the population is White, just over 18% is Asian, six percent is Black, one percent is American Indian or Alaskan Native, and just over one percent is Native Hawaiian and Other Pacific Islander.
+As of 2019, the City's population was 94% White, four percent Asian, one percent Black, and one percent are American Indian or Alaskan Native.

+King County is slightly more diverse, where 69% of the population is White, just over 21% is Asian, eight percent is Black, two percent is American Indian or Alaskan Native, and just over one percent is Native Hawaiian and Other Pacific Islander.

-Less than nine percent of Black Diamond's population speaks another language other than English at home, and just over five percent of the population speaks Spanish.
+Less than nine percent of Black Diamond's population speaks another language other than English at home, and just over four percent of the population speaks Spanish.
 Just over three percent of the population reports that they speak English less than "very well".
-In King County, nearly 28% of the population speaks another language besides English; 12% speak an Asian and Pacific Islander language, and just over seven percent speak Spanish.
+In King County, nearly 28% of the population speaks another language besides English; 11% of them speak and Asian and Pacific Islander language, and just over six percent speak Spanish.
 Ten percent of the County's population reports speaking English less than "very well".